japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 *Dataset* is a strongly-typed data structure in Spark SQL that represents a structured query.

-NOTE: A structured query can be written using SQL or <<spark-sql-dataset-operators.adoc#, Dataset API>>.
+NOTE: A structured query can be written using SQL or <<spark-sql-dataset-operators.md#, Dataset API>>.

 The following figure shows the relationship between different entities of Spark SQL that all together give the `Dataset` data structure.